chavegrcia/Angular-TasksApp/README.md

 # Angular-TasksApp
- It is an app where the user can organize their tasks
+ It is an app for time management